 The U-M Human Research Protections Program (HRPP), the four U-M IRB Offices, and ITS eResearch teams are working collectively to interpret the new Common Rule elements and update the University's policies, business processes, and eResearch systems to accommodate the changes while maintaining a high-level of subject protection.
-The working groups will present their proposed business process changes to U-M's IRB Council, the advisory/governing body for the HRPP, in July.
-Once approved, these teams will seek feedback from the research community and work on implementation plans so that U-M is prepared to follow the revised Common Rule by January 19, 2018.
+The working groups will present their proposed business process changes to U-M's IRB Council, the advisory/governing body for the HRPP, in July 2017.
+Once approved, these teams will seek feedback from the research community and work on implementation plans so that U-M is prepared to follow the revised Common Rule by the finalized effective date.

 Decisions Made to Date

 Exemptions - U-M plans to pursue options for self-determination for some exemption categories.
 As this is a big change to current University practice, a post-approval audit period may be implemented to evaluate the effectiveness and limit potential risk.
 By adopting this optional element of the Common Rule, the HRPP believes that U-M can demonstrate administrative flexibility and be a leader among its peer institutions.

 sIRB - U-M IRBs will continue to assess its criteria for whether U-M will serve as the single IRB-of-Record or cede review to another institution or a commercial IRB.

 Broad Consent - U-M will not implement the new regulatory "Broad Consent" option as an informed consent process at this time.
 Exemptions 7 & 8, which rely on Broad Consent, also will not be implemented.

 What You Can Do